Chenggang Liu

 Introduction

 This note is intended to be a reference for personal learning and implementation.
-It covers literatures on path integral method, optimal control (reinforcement learning) as a probabilistic inference.
+It covers literature on path integral method, optimal control, reinforcement learning as a probabilistic inference.

 Linear solvable Markov decision problems